West Ham Power Station: West Ham B

-The BEA completed a new West Ham B Power Station to the south of the original station in 1951.
+The station was expanded to four turbo alternators and eight boilers but had originally been planned for six 30 MW sets.
 This had two prominent concrete cooling towers each with a capacity of 2.8 million gallons per hour (3.54 m3/s).
 Make up water was abstracted from the River Lea.
 As well as burning coal the B Station burnt coke blended with coal in its chain grate boilers.
-The coke was supplied from the adjacent Bromley Gas works.
-In 1964 the B station had 4 × 30 MW English Electric turbo-alternators.
-There were eight John Thompson 'Radiant' water tube boilers each with a capacity of 180,000 lb/hr giving a steam capacity of 1,440,000 lb/hr (181.4 kg/s).
-Steam conditions at the turbine stop valve was 625 psi (43.18 bar) and 460 °C. The railway sidings linked to the North London Line at Stephenson Street.
+The coke was supplied from the adjacent Bromley Gas works.The railway sidings linked to the North London Line at Stephenson Street.
 Electricity output from the B power station during 1954-1983 was as follows.

 West Ham B annual electricity output GWh.

 On 28 June 1966 the temporary scaffolding in one of the cooling towers collapsed, killing a worker.

 Closure

 Having been taken over by the CEGB in 1958, the B station was closed on 31 October 1983 with a generating capacity of 114 MW.
 It was subsequently demolished, and the site of the power station is now occupied by the Electra Business Park.